Moonbois/lightning-installer/README.md

 ## Getting Started

-Here you will find diffferent installers for simple All-In-One installation of Bitcoin Lightning Network on different systems.
+Here you will find different installers for simple All-In-One installation of Bitcoin Lightning Network on different systems.

 ### Installing